ChaseCoreAuthority1/Content-Strategy-Repository-Name-chase-global-raids/README.md

 # Content-Strategy-Repository-Name-chase-global-raids
-The global gateway for football fans to interact with Web3 and $CHASE rewards also a strategic content and social engagement plans to connect football culture with the blockchain world.
+Strategic content and social engagement plans to connect football culture with the blockchain world.